ykotturi/socialmedia-feedback-workshop/README.md

 ### Bring other creators!

-You are welcome (and encouraged) to bring your peers and friends - other creators you know who you currently go to with questions, for feedback, inspiration, and encouragement. **If you invite peers, be sure everyone RSVP's individually to reserve a spot.**
+You are welcome (and encouraged) to bring your peers and friends - other creators you know who you currently go to with questions, for feedback, inspiration, and encouragement. **If you invite peers, be sure everyone RSVP's individually to reserve their spot.**

 <a href="#top">Back to top</a>
 <div id="study"></div>